An Asperger Syndrome childhood: timid body, conceited mind

 A world of numbers

-I clearly remember that particular voyage of discovery.
+I vividly remember that particular voyage of discovery.
 I had an accurate concept of halves and quarters.
-I knew that to multiply a number by 1½ was to add to it half of itself.
+I knew that to multiply a quantity by 1½ was to add to it half of itself: after all, 1½ cakes is a cake plus half a cake.
 I had mentally constructed a few cases with whole‐number multiplicands; for example 1½ × 5 is 5 + 2½ which is 7½.
-I wondered if I could compute 1½ × 1½ in the same kind of way, and I came up with this mental picture:
+I wondered if I could find a sensible meaning for 1½ × 1½ in the same kind of way, and I came up with this mental model:

 Collecting the bits gave 2¼.
 I was entirely confident of the mechanics of what I had done, and what I was asking Dad to confirm was its legitimacy.
 I was of course pleased to have got the right answer, but the greater part of my delight lay in the reassurance that fractions behave in the way I thought they ought to.
-My major insight that day was that mathematical truth could be discovered by just thinking: it did not need to be taught, or learned from the world.
+My major insight that day was that mathematical truth could be discovered by just thinking: it didn’t need to be taught, or learned from the world.
 That 1½ × 1½ = 2¼ not only was: it had to be.
 In language that was of course not available to me at that age, mathematical truths are necessary, not contingent.
-I also gained a feeling of power: I had discovered a source of knowledge that was independent of my parents.
+I also gained a feeling of power, as it dawned on me that I had discovered a source of knowledge that was independent of my parents.
+I lay awake half the night revelling in my discovery.

 Primary school teaching in Scotland in the 1950s was very formal.
-Officially the class size was limited to 40, but in practice it was sometimes over 40.
-We were arranged in rows, one to a desk, and the teacher taught us from the blackboard at the front.
+The class size was supposed to be limited to 40, but in practice it was sometimes over 40.
+We were arranged in rows, one to a desk, the desks being pushed together into pairs, and the teacher taught us from the blackboard at the front.
 There was no group work, and talking or other interaction between pupils was forbidden.
 Actually I felt very comfortable with that.
-Academically I was always the ablest in the class.
-We were seated in academic order, which meant that I was always in the back left‐hand corner of the room.
-And it meant that my social skills, which began at rock bottom, remained at rock bottom.
+Academically I was always the most able in the class.
+We were seated in academic order, which meant that I was always in the back left‐hand corner of the classroom sitting next to the wall at a single, unpaired, desk.
+And that meant that my social skills, which began at rock bottom, remained at rock bottom.

 I disliked the 15‑minute morning interval (“playtime”).
 We were set loose in the tarmac playground with no supervision.
 Because I hated and feared body contact, I kept as far away from the other children as I could.
 Throughout 6½ years of primary school, my playtimes were spent at the edge of the playground, standing with my back to the perimeter railings and holding on to them for stability, watching the other children play, and taking evasive action if anyone got too close to me.
 Throughout my primary schooling I made one friend.